Children that sneak into your bed late at night are “cuddle bugs” and can be the source of great pleasure – if of course, it is not a nightly event!

 Rental properties can be cleaned and readied for a new tenant with these little insects hiding out in the wall outlets, drapes, baseboards, and mattresses.
 The juveniles are so small that they are easily overlooked.

 Having a professional bug buster as part of your team can often be the most financially beneficial.
 Once an infestation has taken hold, it can be quite costly, especially with rental properties.
+We serve homeowners and businesses near Seattle, Portland, Spokane, and Denver.

 Moving a tenant to a new unit will not solve the problem.
 It is best to be proactive when it comes to these invaders.